 Self-care is not new to us or to this blog of thoughts.
 We’ve discussed how to use our everyday likes and hobbies as a means to separate our mind from the everyday craziness around us.
-Performing our favorite tasks or creating content is a form of mental self-care.
+Performing our favorite tasks or creating content creating content is a form of mental self-care.

 However, most times life gets in our way and we forget to even do the things we actually do enjoy doing like, reading a few chapters of your book you’ve had for over a month, exercising your body for at least thirty minutes, or allowing yourself to fall asleep at a specific hour to give your body rest.